City sees only restroom as possible before summer at Bancroft; meeting Jan. 11Dec. 27, 2017; updated March 29, 2018

 One issue that's slowed the process is a consultant's report revealing expansive soils in the southeast corner of the park, where the Park Board-approved action

 Money has become another uncertainty.
 The bandshell work, half of it funded through an insurance policy, came to about $200,000.
-For Phase 2, about $275,000 remains available from city-pledged funds; also, $250,000 has been approved from the city's LART tourism tax proceeds, and a donation is in the works from the Old Colorado City Foundation ($30,000).
+For Phase 2, about $275,000 remains available from city-pledged funds; also, preliminary information shows $50,000 approved from the city's LART tourism tax proceeds for the restroom work (an application for $250,000 from LART had been discussed earlier in the year), and a donation is in the works from the Old Colorado City Foundation ($30,000).
 But Deitemeyer has raised the flag that more funds may be needed to complete the action plan - especially with cost details still unknown and construction costs universally rising.

 The fire in the bandshell last January sparked the city's Bancroft attention.
 For some years before that, responding to park-related fundraising by the foundation, City Parks had expressed interest in a new master plan for Bancroft, but that was all.
 On Dec.
 20, 2016, Deitemeyer responded to a Westside Pioneer master-plan inquiry, saying at that time: “Unfortunately, the Parks Department does not have funding identified in the 2017 budget for Bancroft Park.”